rrguardo/WiFi-Water-Level-S1/3dcase/3DPrintReadme.md

 **PETG** is a great choice for outdoor applications due to its resistance to UV light and moisture.
 Follow these settings for optimal results:

-### Temperature Settings
-- **For Brass Nozzle**: Use a nozzle temperature of 250°C.
-- **For Steel Nozzle**: Use a nozzle temperature of 260°C.
-- Set the bed temperature to 70°C to 80°C to ensure proper adhesion.

 ### Layer Height
 - Use a smaller layer height (e.g., 0.2mm) to ensure finer details and better strength.